YSongxiao/RAM-H1200/README.md

 - BE segmentation
 - Scoring of SvdH BE / JSN

-Agent-related updates are maintained on the `agent-test-svdh` branch.

 ## Setup

 First download the RAM-H1200 dataset from Hugging Face: